Skip to content

 See the Configuring the Broker and Results Backend section below for more information on configuring your results backend.

-In order to read in configuration options for your Celery settings, broker, and results backend, Merlin utilizes an app.yaml file.
+In order to read in configuration options for your Celery settings, broker, and results backend, Merlin utilizes a configuration file.

-There's a built-in command with Merlin to set up a skeleton app.yaml for you:
+There's a built-in command with Merlin to set up a skeleton configuration file for you:

 This command will create an app.yaml file in the ~/.merlin/ directory that looks like so: